gojira69/Bias-Analysis-in-LLMs/Legal Bias/legalBias_todoList.md

 * better to serach for the stereotypical nature in these responses

+* assign stereotypical nature of an llm by calcualting how many common tuples are there with the human-annotaetd set of stereotypes.
+This would definitely change from model to model.

 # End Goal
 * Your task is to analyze the prompts and true verdicts given and find patterns in the prompts and insights into how the prompts are distributed.
 Some initial